Balancing Stiffness with Toughness

-The Creep Test allows for extrapolated data which shows that, even after 20 years, RMPP141 remains superior to Polyethylene after 1 year at the same temperature.
+The creep test allows for extrapolated data which shows that, even after 20 years, RMPP141 remains superior to polyethylene after 1 year.

-Scratch-Resistance is better in a material with higher surface Hardness and higher Tensile Strength.
-Polypropylene is superior to Polyethylene in both these attributes.
+Scratch-resistance is better in a material with higher surface hardness and higher tensile strength, resulting in reduced rate of abrasion.
+Polypropylene is superior to polyethylene in these attributes.

 RMPP141 also displays higher gloss in moulded parts than polyethylene.
 With the difficulty in painting polyolefins, this becomes important for aesthetic applications.